 Ms. Farideh Bakhtiari

-I graduated from Concordia University in Montreal, Canada in 1990 with a Bachelor of Science in Computer Enginerring.
-My professional experience has included programming,
+Ms. Bakhtiari graduated from Concordia University in Montreal, Canada in 1990 with a Bachelor of Science in Computer Engineering.
+Her professional experience has included programming,

-product verification, design, system architecture and projects, products, resource and budget management.
-My Engineering carreer started at Canadian Electronics & Aviation
+product verification, design, system architecture and projects, products, resources, and budget management.
+My Engineering career started at Canadian Electronics & Aviation

-a platform manager to senior lead engineer responsible for architecture, design and implementation of Mobility Network Management Solutions.
-I strive for building professional
+a platform manager to the senior lead engineer responsible for architecture, design, and implementation of Mobility Network Management Solutions.
+I strive for building

-and personal relationships based on trust, collaboration, and problem solving through team work.
+professional and personal relationships based on trust, collaboration, and problem-solving through team work.

 Dr. Babak Hamidzadeh

 Babak Hamidzadeh received M.S. and Ph.D. degrees in Computer Science and Engineering from The University of Minnesota in 1989 and 1993, respectively.
 From 1993 to 1996 he was an Assistant Professor of Computer Science and Computer Engineering at The Hong Kong University of Science and Technology (HKUST).
 He was an Assistant Professor of Electrical and Computer Engineering at The University of British Columbia (UBC) from 1996 to 2000, and an Associate Professor at the same university from 2000 to 2002.
 While at UBC, he was also a Fellow of The BC Advanced Systems Institute and the holder of a Canada Research Chair in Information Technology.
 From 2002 to 2004 he was The Senior Manager of the Information Management and Collaborative Technologies Research at The Boeing Company.
 From 2004 to 2011 he was the Director of the Repository Development Center at the Library of Congress.
 Currently, he is at the University of Maryland, College Park, as the Interim Dean of Libraries, and as Associate Dean of Libraries for Digital Systems and Stewardship.